-The cost of sales is an important factor in determining an insurance company’s profitability.
+The cost of sales is an essential factor in determining an insurance company’s profitability.
 After all, a company’s COS determines how much profit its insurance business contributes to its overall bottom line.

-Insurance companies are service-focused organizations, which, in addition to selling policies, are delivering experiences rather than material and tangible products.
-So for service-oriented organizations such as insurers, the cost of sales will include mostly operational and administrative expenses, including wages and salaries, as well as customer acquisition costs, and distribution costs including commissions paid to the insurance brokers.
+Insurance companies are service-focused organizations that deliver experiences rather than material and tangible products in addition to selling policies.
+So for service-oriented organizations such as insurers, the cost of sales will include mostly operational and administrative expenses, including wages and salaries, customer acquisition costs, and distribution costs, including commissions paid to the insurance brokers.

-In addition to customer acquisition costs and distribution costs, there are other factors that can have a big impact on a company’s COS, for example, the cost of the claims processing.
+In addition to customer acquisition costs and distribution costs, there are other factors that can significantly impact a company’s COS, for example, the cost of claims processing.

 What factors influence the cost of sales in insurance?

-The cost of sales is a fundamental business management metric that can make or break the profitability of the insurance company.
+The cost of sales is a fundamental business management metric that can make or break the insurance company’s profitability.
 Let’s dive into its main components.

 Customer acquisition costs

-No matter the channel, insurers are striving to provide the best possible customer experience, which means ongoing investments in improving the quality of service.
-So the cost of acquiring new customers is the major culprit of skyrocketing cost of sales in the insurance industry.
+No matter the channel, insurers strive to provide the best possible customer experience, which means ongoing investments in improving the quality of service.
+So the cost of acquiring new customers is the primary culprit of skyrocketing sales costs in the insurance industry.

 When you take into account the already low net margin of property and casualty insurance — which hovers between 3% and 8%— It’s easy to see why lowering acquisition costs must be made a priority.